dev-shah-2204/minecraft-but-harder/README.md

 <br><br>
 ***IMPORTANT:***<br>
-- I am not responsible for coming up with the idea for this plugin.
-It was my friend's idea.
-He made a similar plugin a long time ago for 1.12 and 1.16.

 - If you wish to edit this code, you'll need to change the systemPath to where you save the ArmorEqupEvent-1.7.2.jar file on line 81 of the pom.xml file.